abinit/abinit/doc/tutorial/eph4zpr.md

-Last but not least, one can estimate the correction to the zero-point renormalization of the band gap in polar materials using a generalized Fr\"ohlich model based on *ab initio** effective masses computed with DFPT [[cite:Laflamme2016]] For formalism is detailed in XXX.
+Last but not least, one can estimate the correction to the zero-point renormalization of the band gap in polar materials using a generalized Fr\"ohlich model based on *ab initio** effective masses computed with DFPT [[cite:Laflamme2016]] The formalism is detailed in XXX.
 An example input file is available in [[test:v7_88]].